Blogs

 Reserve your username early: Make sure to secure your university username as early as possible so it’s still available, even if your account remains dormant before you begin posting.

-Keep it short and snappy: 10 minutes( in 2022), best practice is still videos of 15 sec. max length.
+Keep it short and snappy: While recorded videos can be up to 10 minutes, the best practice is still videos of 15 sec. max length.

 Use the right format: All videos on TikTok are vertical, with a 9:16 aspect ratio.
-Start filming videos vertically for ease of use when creating videos for this platform.
+Start filming videos vertically for ease of use when creating videos for this platform or requesting vertical video cuts from larger video production campaigns.

 Add hashtags to your caption: Adding 3-5 hashtags is ideal for TikTok videos in order to increase your video’s reach and appeal to new audiences.
 There is no limit to the number of hashtags you can include, but the caption is capped at 300 characters.

-Get creative: Videos sharing challenges and contests are great to engage with users on TikTok, as well as generate content from students to reshare on the university account.
+Get creative: Videos sharing challenges and contests are great for engaging with users on TikTok and can help generate content from students to reshare on the university account.

 What NOT to do as a university on TikTok

 Post once and expect to grow: When first starting your TikTok account, performance usually depends on posting frequency.
-Higher-ed accounts should try to post at least 3 times a week, if not every day, in order to build their audience and increase reach on the platform.
+Creating a regular posting cadence is key to gaining a following, reaching a larger audience, and potentially going viral.
+Higher-ed accounts should try to post at least 3 times a week in order to build their audience and increase reach on the platform.

-Pretend to be one of the kids: younger audiences won’t connect with brand accounts that they view as inauthentic.
-Rather than focusing too much on dancing videos or fleeting trends, universities on TikTok should focus on the areas that their audience responds to.
+Pretend to be one of the kids: Younger audiences won’t connect with brand accounts that they view as inauthentic.
+Rather than focusing too much on fleeting trends, universities on TikTok should focus on the areas that their audience responds to.
 This may include campus tours, breaking down the enrollment and application process, hearing testimonials from current students, and more.

 TikTok advertising